UriShX/Nuxt_esp32_web-ble_wifi_config/README.md

 ##### _Other_

-- [geo_spoof.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/static/geo_spoof.js) is used to prevent the BLE connection from asking permission to use geolocation services.
+- [geo_spoof.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/static/geo_spoof.js) is used to prevent the BLE connection from asking permission to use geolocation services. _App still requests location services on Android_.
 - [navigatorCheck.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/assets/navigatorCheck.js) contains the method used to check the users' OS and browser for compatibilty with the web-bluetooth standard.
 - App uses the UUIDs Bernd Giesecke's used in his original app to maintain backward compatibility.
 - App searches only for devices with a name that starts with "ESP32", and does not display other devices.

 ## TODO

+- Check geolocation spoofing.
+Android still requests turning on location services, and in testing returns the function from [geo_spoof.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/static/geo_spoof.js).
+Not sure if the values are accepted by the navigator.
+- Nuxt app
 - Make app progressive using [Nuxt PWA](https://pwa.nuxtjs.org/).
 - Setting up a device password and authentication scheme, so not everyone can get to the device and read passwords stored on it.